GHasanKaraman/Cat_Dog_Classifier_CNN/README.md

 # Cat_Dog_Classifier_CNN
-It is cat and dog classifier by using Keras.
+It is a cat and dog classifier by using Keras.